 You can find some of the best, smartest, and funniest stuff about games on YouTube.
-Over the years, the site has seen the rise of personalities who play and review games with verve, insight, and humour, and who have amassed some massive fan bases thanks to their unfiltered impressions.
+Over the years, the site has seen the rise of personalities who play and review games with verve, insight, and humor, and who have amassed some massive fan bases thanks to their unfiltered impressions.
 Unfortunately, we now know for sure that in some cases, those impressions weren't as unfiltered as they may have seemed.

-On Monday, July the 11th, the Federal Trade Commission (FTC) announced that it had reached a settlement with Warner Bros.
+On Monday, the Federal Trade Commission (FTC) announced that it had reached a settlement with Warner Bros.
 Home Entertainment after the entertainment giant was charged with paying an undivulged number of YouTubers anywhere from hundreds to tens of thousands of dollars to create promotional videos for the company's 2014 game Middle-earth: Shadow of Mordor.
 On its own, there's nothing wrong with that—but the FTC says Warner Bros. failed to ensure that these influencers properly disclosed the fact that they were being paid for their videos.
 In total, this campaign generated more than 5.5 million views, 3.7 million of which came from Felix "PewDiePie" Kjellberg, whose audience of 46 million subscribers is the largest on YouTube.

 What did Warner Bros. get for its money?
 Each video that was part of the Shadow of Mordor campaign was required to meet five criteria: to show gameplay, to include "a strong verbal call-to-action" to click the link to the game's page in the video description, to "promote positive sentiment," to avoid showing any bugs or glitches, and to abstain from communicating any "negative sentiment" about the game or its developer.
 On top of that, each influencer was required to make one Facebook post or tweet about the game.
 These videos, in other words, were pretty much ads.